qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 This method ensures that your responses are **grounded in actual data**, rather than relying solely on the model’s internal knowledge.

-## Why shouldn't I train an LLM with specific information?
+## Why shouldn't I fine-tune an LLM with specific information?

+Training your **own LLM** is very **expensive**, there is a reason why training GPT-4 costed about **$63 million**[^8]!
-Training your own LLM might sound like a good idea, but it comes with challenges:
+Another option might sound like a good idea, fine-tune an existing LLM.
+But this comes with challenges:

-- **Cost:** Training a model is expensive, both in terms of computation and time.
+- **Cost:** Fine-tune a model is expensive, both in terms of computation and time.
-- **Inflexibility:** Once trained, a model is not easily updated without retraining, making it hard to incorporate new data quickly.
+- **Inflexibility:** Once fine-tuned, a model is not easily updated without retraining, making it hard to incorporate new data quickly.
-- **Security risks:** Ensuring that your data is protected and that access rights are respected can be difficult during the training process.
+- **Security risks:** Ensuring that your data is protected and that access rights are respected is almost impossible when using the fine-tuned LLM.
 - **Bad detail retrieval:** LLMs are good at understanding structures, but it can be hard to "remember" details for them.

 Instead, using a pre-trained LLM -- like GPT-4o from OpenAI -- with RAG allows for **flexible, up-to-date, and cost-efficient** responses which are more often correct.